Skip to content

 What Is the Career Outlook for Special Education Master's Graduates?

 There are many rewarding careers paths in special education.
-The outlook is especially bright for instructors, administrators, and others with an advanced degree in this K-12 specialty area.
-In addition to a steady rise in public teaching jobs, general recruitment for graduates with this M.Ed. will grow faster than the total labor market through 2028, according to recent analysis by Burning Glass Technologies (December 2019).
+The outlook is especially bright for instructors, administrators, and others with an advanced degree in this specialization area.

 Can Certified Teachers and Administrators Earn More with a Master's Degree?